IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

       <li><code>gray</code></li>
       <li><code>random</code></li></ul>
     </td>
     <td>Optional: Specify the background color and the left-side border color of HipChat notifications.
-If you set <code>HIP_CHAT_COLOR</code>, you do not need to specify when you call the script below.
+If you set <code>HIP_CHAT_COLOR</code>, you do not need to specify when you call the following script.
      <p><code>-l notification_level</code></p> </td>
   </tr>
   <tr>